 “We are what we repeatedly do.
 Excellence, then, is not an act but a habit.”
 This quote has long been attributed to Aristotle, although it is a historian’s summation of his ideas.
 Regardless, it is true.
-Our character is expressed in our habits, and one of the key things parents do is help children develop good habits and prevent or eliminate bad ones.
+Our character is created, in part, by our habits, and one of the key things parents do is help children develop good habits and prevent or eliminate bad ones.
 A school should assist in this important task of moral formation.
 Mason focused on many key character habits in her teaching methods and school arrangements, including: Attention, orderliness, precision, courtesy, observation, thoroughness, patience, obedience, and truthfulness.

 Efficient, Family-Focused Learning

 Mason believed that education began in the home and what parents did with their children was definitive for their habits and life trajectory.
 So do we.
 Schools can do many things, but they properly operate under the authority of both parents and the church, and cannot substitute for either.
 Our role is to work in partnership with and service to parents’ goals of raising godly children to maturity.

 To that end, we aim in everything to strengthen and serve families rather than exhaust and divide them, from scheduling and extracurricular offerings to course content and discipline policies, and we welcome parents into the life of the school, from classroom assistance to learning alongside their children to offering workshops, leading school activities, and serving on our school board.